-Conference Registration Costs- Registration fees for 4 people to attend CVSA conferences at \$550 per person per conference.
-This totals \$2200.
-Registration fees for 3 people to attend COHMED at \$550 per person totals \$1650.
+Conference Registration Costs- Registration fees for 3 people to attend two CVSA conferences at \$550 per person per conference.
+This totals \$3,300 Registration fees for 3 people to attend COHMED at \$550 per person totals \$1650.
 1 person to attend the CVSA Data Management, Quality and FMCSA Systems Training.
-Total conference registration costs total \$4,400.
+Total conference registration costs total \$5,500.

-CVSA Decals- We purchase 4,700 CVSA Inspection decals at \$0.28 a piece for issuance to equipment that meets the inspection criteria.
-This totals \$1316.
+CVSA Decals- We purchase 4,700 CVSA Inspection decals at \$0.32 a piece for issuance to equipment that meets the inspection criteria.
+This totals \$1,504.

-CVSA Dues- CVSA dues are set by CVSA and are \$10,300 this year.
+CVSA Dues- CVSA dues are set by CVSA and are \$10,300 this fiscal year.

 Communications- Air cards provide cellular internet service for locations other than fixed facilities.
-We are budgeting for 45 computer air cards used by personnel.
-The air cards are split between AT&T and Verizon services due to better coverage areas throughout the state.
-The AT&T air cards are \$38.79 per month and the Verizon air cards \$40.01 per month.
-We are budgeting for 24 AT&T air cards at 75% MCSAP funding.
-This total is \$723.56 per month and \$8,682.72 per year.
-We are budgeting for an additional 2 AT&T air cards for the 2 new entrant employees.
-These two air cards will be 100% MCSAP funded for a total of \$77.58 per month and \$930.96 per year.
-We are budgeting for 19 Verizon air cards at \$40.01 per month.
-75% of these 19 air cards will be paid by MCSAP funds.
-This total is \$760.19 per month and \$9,122.28 per year.
-We are budgeting for 23 smart phones at \$45.94 per month.
-75% of 21 smart phones will be paid by MCSAP funds.
-This total is \$964.74 per month and \$11,576.88 per year.
+We are budgeting for 45 total computer air cards used by personnel.
+The air cards cost \$40.04 per month per device.
+We are budgeting for 43 air cards at 75% MCSAP funding.
+This total is \$1291.29 per month and \$15,495.48 annually.
+We are budgeting for an additional 2 air cards for the 2 new entrant auditors.
+These two air cards will be 100% MCSAP funded for a total of \$80.08 per month and \$960.96 per year.
+All air cards total \$16,456.44 per year.

+We are budgeting for 31 smart phones at \$45.25 per month.
+75% of 29 smart phones will be paid by MCSAP funds.
+This total is \$984.19 per month and \$11,810.28 per year.
 2 of smart phones are for the new entrant employees and will be 100% funded with MCSAP funds.
-This total is \$91.88 per month and \$1,102.56 per year.We are budgeting for 7 basic phones at \$21.43 per month.
-75% of these 7 basic phones will be paid with MCSAP funds.
-The total budgeted expense for this will be \$112.51 per month and \$1,350.09 per year.
-We are budgeting for 75% of an AT&T service account for an Ipad to be used when motor carrier personnel are away from their office computer.
-The cost of this account is \$38.79 X 75%= \$29.09 per month and \$349.08 per year.
-This totals \$2,759.55 per month or a total of \$33,114.60 per year for communications expenses.
+This total for the new entrant program is \$90.50 per month and \$1,086.00 per year.
+Total smart phone cost is \$12,896.28

+We are budgeting for 75% of an AT&T service account for an iPad to be used when motor carrier personnel are away from their office computer.
+The cost of this account is \$40.04 X 75%= \$30.03 per month and \$360.36 per year.

+This totals \$29,713.08 per year for communications expenses.
 These services ensure computer connectivity for roadside personnel to complete and transfer vehicle inspection, access Query Central, SAFER, ASPEN, QC Mobile, SaferBus and general communications that support daily motor carrier enforcement operations.

-Inspection Building Utility Costs- We are budgeting \$3500 annually for propane to heat the Sisseton Port of Entry Inspection Building.
+Sisseton Inspection Building Utility Costs- We are budgeting \$3500 annually for propane to heat the Sisseton Port of Entry Inspection Building.
 This building is used only for the performance of Level 1 to Level 4 inspections.
 The building serves no other purpose other than performing MCSAP eligible inspection, so 100% of the cost is included in the proposed budget.

-Inspection Site Building Maintenance- We currently have 2 buildings that we use to perform Level 1 to Level 3 inspections.
+Inspection Site Building Maintenance- We currently have 3 buildings that we use to perform Level 1 to Level 3 inspections.
 These building serve no other purpose than to perform these inspections indoors and are separate buildings than locations performing size and weight enforcement.
 These building are in need a various upkeep expenses.
 We are budgeting a flat cost of \$3,000 for expenses such as a bathroom fixture, tile replacement, light bulbs, sewer or plumbing needs and etc.

 Mileage- There are 28 vehicles that are used to directly support MCSAP activities.
-In FFY16 3 additional troopers were added to the motor carrier enforcement program.
 Based on past records, MCSAP personnel travel about 450,000 miles per year.
 We are applying a mileage rate of \$.62/mile, which totals \$279,000.
 The MCSAP fleet is made up largely of SUVs and pick-ups.
-We are attributing these expenses as MOE.
+We are attributing these expenses as MOE. \$.62 is an average cost per mile for expenses incurred such as fuel, maintenance, registration, and insurance costs charged to the agency.